From the footsteps of Marco Polo to the dream destination he hasn’t yet seen, author William Dalrymple tells us about the travel that changed him

 Dalrymple has since won the Duff Cooper Memorial Prize, the Sunday Times Young British Writer of the Year Award, the Hemingway Prize, the Kapuściński Prize and the Wolfson Prize.

-Most recently, he published The Anarchy, one of Barack Obama’s Best Books of 2019 as well as a Financial Times, Observer, Daily Telegraph, Wall Street Journal and Times Book of the Year.
+Recently, he published The Anarchy, one of Barack Obama’s Best Books of 2019 as well as a Financial Times, Observer, Daily Telegraph, Wall Street Journal and Times Book of the Year.
 Here, he tells us about the travel that changed him.

 What region or trip impacted you the most?